Using DNA marker tests

 As with most herding dogs, Vallhunds have genetic eye issues that must be screened for.
 They include blinding issues such as PRA, juvenile, and old age cataracs.
 They can also have distichia, entropion and punctate cataracs that do not affect sight.

 SV Retinopathy- To me it is a minor issue as it predominately affects dogs older than 12 years old and usually only affects vision in dim lighting.
+Research is showing that RA is closely linked to glaucoma, diabetes and obesity.

 Currently the only Accurate eye test for this issue is the OFA eye test.
 It the dog comes back clear, the dog is genetically Clear or a Carrier (not Affected) up to the date of the test.
 Future tests are indicated.
 I usually test my SV before the first breedings, in mid life then in old age.